kmenzli/sphinx-poc/docs/Chat.rst

 Creating a new chat room
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. From the top navigation bar, click |image25| --> Open Chat to open the chat
+1. From the top navigation bar, click |image25| --> Open Chat to open
-window.
+   the chat window.

-2. In the left pane, select Rooms tab and then select |image26| to create a
+2. In the left pane, at the header section select |image26| to create a
    new chat room.

 |image27|

 3. Enter the first letters from usernames you want to invite to the room.
-A
-suggestion list appears to facilitate the selection.
+   A suggestion list appears to facilitate the selection.

-	This suggestion list proposes your connections at first level followed by other usernames sorted in alphabetical order.
+   This suggestion list proposes your connections at first level $
+   followed by other usernames sorted in alphabetical order.

-	You can also remove a chosen username by clicking on |image28|.
+   You can also remove a chosen username by clicking on |image28| near
+   his name.

 4. Click Save to finish.